edanalytics/dbt_synth_data/README.md

 </details>

-### Data column types
+### Advanced data types
-Data column types use real-world data which is maintained in the `seeds/` directory.
+Advanced data types use real-world data which is maintained in the `seeds/` directory.
 Some effort has been made to make these data sets
 * **Generalized**, rather than specific to a particular country, region, language, etc. For example, the *words* dictionary contains common words from many common languages, not just English.
 * **Statistically rich**, with associated metadata which makes the data more useful by capturing various distributions embedded in the data.
 For example, the *countries* list includes the (approximate) population and land area of each country, which facilitates generating country lists weighted according to these features.
 Likewise, the *cities* list has the latitude and longitude coordinates for each city, which facilitates generating fairly realistic coordinates for synthetic addresses.

-Data column types may all specify a `distribution="weighted"` and `weight_col="population"` (or similar) to skew value distributions.
+Advanced data types may all specify a `distribution="weighted"` and `weight_col="population"` (or similar) to skew value distributions.
 They may also specify `filter`, which is a SQL `where` expression narrowing down the pool of data values that will be used.
 Finally, they may specify a `filter_expressions` dictionary which allows dynamic filtering based on expressions which can involve row values from other columns.
 If, for example, we are creating a country column and pass `filter_expressions` as
 ```json
 {
     "country_name": "INITCAP(my_country_col)",